SpringRole/sv-us-docs/source/index.html.md

 After all the previously mentioned checks have been successfully submitted and triggered, the employee can create a password for their profile using this API.

 <aside class="notice">
-The `Password` fields shouldbe hashed using SHA256 beforehand.
+The `Password` fields should be hashed using SHA256 beforehand.
 </aside>

 **URL Parameters**